Palaeoloxodon huaihoensis

 Palaeoloxodon huaihoensis is an extinct species of elephant belonging to the genus Palaeoloxodon known from the Pleistocene of China.

 Taxonomy

 It was first named a subspecies of P. naumanni (which is principally known from material found in Japan) by J. Liu in 1977 based on a partial skeleton from Huaiyuan, Anhui, and was later elevated to species rank by G. Qi in 1999, who also included other Chinese Palaeoloxodon remains within species, including the abundant remains found in the Penghu Channel between the Penghu archipelago and Taiwan.
 Material from the Penghu Channel sample predominantly represents adult individuals.
 A mostly complete adult skull (IVPP V4443) from Late Pleistocene Nihewan basin in Hebei may be referrable to this species.
+A 2006 paper suggested that the species "Archidiskodon" weifangensis named by C. Z. Jin in 1983 from a skeleton found in Shandong province, actually represented Palaeoloxodon.